FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/t_st_ICAP_settings/_index.md

 ### ICAP scan filtering settings

 Select **Scan Policy Expression** if you want to perform scanning only under specific circumstances.
-When you select the **Scan Policy Expression** checkbox, the text box field allows you to use <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Expression Language.
+When you select the **Scan Policy Expression** checkbox, the text box field allows you to use {{< SecureTransport/componentshortname  >}} Expression Language.
 If both settings are disabled, scanning will always be performed.
 Sample usage - do not scan if the transfer is taking place over SSH protocol: `${session.protocol ne 'ssh'}`
 Refer to the <a href="icap_el_vars" class="MCXref xref">ICAP scan policy expression language</a> subtopic for the complete list of available expressions.

 Select **Perform scanning only if there is a partner recipient**.